anairo98/llm-usecase/README.md

 > All resources should be created succesfully and al pods should run without any errors

+4. When the attu Pod is deployed and everything is running, you can click on the route to the attu website.
+Login with the Enter *http://HOSTNAME:PORT* and the Milvus credntials
+    - There is only one User created, it is the *root* user with the password *Milvus*
+    - The User Credentials can be looked up in the original repository (linked above)

 ## Deploy Minio Instance

 1. Create a new namespace/ project in Openshift for the Minio instance
 2. create Deployment from the manifests file *minio_manifest.yaml*
+    - In Openshift: *+Add* by *Import Yaml*

 ## Deploy Ollama Instance